 Teacher In Classroom

-If your child is having a lot of trouble doing their homework, then there is likely a problem in the classroom that needs to be addressed.
-Take an afternoon to set up an appointment with their teacher so that you can discuss what is going on.
-Tell them what your concerns on and then come up with an action plan that can get things figured out for the better.
+If your child is having a lot of trouble doing their homework, then there is likely an issue in the classroom that needs to be addressed.
+Take an afternoon to set up an appointment with the teacher so that you can discuss what is going on.
+Tell the teacher what your concerns are, then come up with an action plan together that can help your child be a better student.
 Is this going to take some time out of your day?
 Yes, but it will be worth it when you see your son or daughter having an easier time with their nightly homework.

 3. Be Positive

-Although it can be easy to lose your temper when your child is aggravated that they aren’t doing something right, it’s your job to stay cool.
-You should be as positive as you can so that your child is encouraged to keep trying and do their best.
-Give them advice and tips about how to solve different problems, and make sure you don’t yell at them for doing something incorrectly.
+Although it can be easy to lose your temper when your child is mad that he or she isn’t doing something right, it’s your job to stay cool.
+You should be as positive as you can so that your kid is encouraged to keep trying.
+Give your child advice about how to solve different problems and make sure you don’t yell at him or her for doing something incorrectly.

 Homework tips for parents

 Stick with a regular schedule each night so that homework is always done at the same time.
 This should be a time that you can dedicate to the homework as well, so make sure you’re free and able to focus.
 At least one parent should be helping out, but two is better if both of you are able to dedicate the time.